NilPointer-Software/bdfd-wiki/src/javascript/javascript.md

 ## Notes
 - Bot Designer for Discord allows you to use JavaScript *(ES2015)*.
-- Discord's API is not fully supported yet but there will be more extensive support in the future.
+- Discord's API is not fully supported.
 - Callbacks don't support JavaScript at the moment.

 ## Accessing JavaScript